 After answering thousands of questions from readers about pregnancy beauty, I’ve noticed that there are a few questions that come up over and over.
 I’ll answer them here, which will likely give you a more detailed and patient answer than me answering in post comments.

 I get this question in a few different instances.
 First, when it is an ingredient you’re worried about but I am not.
 Second, when something that I usually screen out shows up in an ingredient list.
+Everything I am worried about is in my posts on what to avoid while pregnant or nursing.

 When I’m not worried but you are